 Step 5: Understanding of your attempts to manage your threat system – not your fault

 As we’ve explored in this course, when our threat systems are triggered, we engage in a variety of safety or protective behaviours that help to manage whatever the threat is.
-It can be helpful in your letters to outline your own attempts to manage your difficulties, and to connect with the fact that this is ‘not your fault’, nor any unintended consequences that have emerged from these attempts.
+It can be helpful during compassionate letter writing to outline your own attempts to manage your difficulties, and to connect with the fact that this is ‘not your fault’, nor any unintended consequences that have emerged from these attempts.
 This is what Joe wrote:

 “I know that you’ve been trying to manage your painful feelings of shame and anxiety but avoiding thinking about the situation, and drinking more frequently to block out the feelings.
 It’s not your fault that you’ve been trying to manage things this way, you were never taught any other ways of dealing with your feelings, and you were just trying to find some way of helping yourself.”